MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/reporting/sprint-221-update.md

 ### Pull Request widget for multiple repos is now generally available

-We are happy to announce that the Pull Request widget for multiple repos is now generally available.
-This new widget will allow you to see the pull requests for up to 10 different repositories in a single list.
+We are thrilled to announce the general availability of the Pull Request widget for multiple repositories.
+With this new widget, you can effortlessly view pull requests from up to 10 different repositories in a single, streamlined list, making it easier than ever to stay on top of your pull requests.

 > ![Multiple repository widget to GA](../../media/221-reporting-01.png)

-The ability to have the **pull request widget** include multiple repos has been a highly requested feature.
-We hope you love it.

 [Community suggestion ticket](https://developercommunity.visualstudio.com/t/allow-multiple-repository-selection-in-pull-reques/982784)